 Landing page optimization is the process of improving the conversion rates on a website through testing different layouts, offers, and other elements.
 This can be done by testing only one variable at a time so you don’t waste any resources, or confuse visitors with too many changes.
 When it comes to optimizing landing pages, there are a few things to keep in mind.

-This article will teach you some tips and tricks on how to optimize a landing page and provide you with useful tools for creating landing pages that convert visitors into customers.
+This article has got some awesome tips and tricks to help you optimize your landing page and give you useful tools to create pages that turn your visitors into customers.

 #1: A Clear Offer

 If a visitor clicks through to a landing page and doesn’t see an enticing offer that they deem valuable, then they are less likely to take action before they click out.
 Creating a strong offer will help you move them a step forward in your sales funnel.

 The first step in creating an offer is to understand who your competition is.
 You need to know what they are offering so that you can create something similar or better.
 Understanding your target market will also help you understand their needs and wants.
 Having clear knowledge of these two things will give you a better idea of what offers to put in front of them.

 Your offer needs to be as relevant and specific to your target market’s needs as possible.
 A clear offer will ultimately fit the role of a no-brainer solution to a common problem that your target audience is facing, and the landing page should effectively communicate that–which brings us to the next key component of a winning landing page.